testpress/testpress_docs/docs/server-api/admin-apis/videos.md

 [Authentication](https://testpress.github.io/testpress_docs/docs/intro)

+The Video API allows admin to access and read all videos.

 ## Get Watched Videos of User

 This endpoint can be used to retrieve the videos watched by a particular user.